Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 4:19 "We love" This is a PRESENT ACTIVE INDICATIVE.
 The NKJV adds a DIRECT OBJECT after "we love."
 The manuscript options for a DIRECT OBJECT are:

-1. in one uncial Greek manuscript (א) "God" (ton theon) is supplied
+1. in the uncial MS א, "God" (ton theon) is supplied

 These DIRECT OBJECTS may be later additions.
 The UBS4 gives the VERB only an "A" rating (certain).

-▣ "because He first loved us" The is the repeated emphasis of 1 John 4:10.
-God always takes the initiative (cf. John 6:44,65) but fallen mankind must respond (cf. John 1:12; 3:16).
+▣ "because He first loved us" This is a wonderful, foundational truth, cf. Rom.
+5:8; 1 John 4:10.
+God always takes the initiative (humans are only responders in the spiritual realm) but fallen mankind must respond (cf. John 1:12; 3:16).
 Believers trust in His trustworthiness and have faith in His faithfulness.
 The loving, acting, faithful character of the Triune God is the hope and assurance of redeemed mankind.

 4:20 "If someone says" This is a THIRD CLASS CONDITIONAL SENTENCE which meant potential action.
 This is another example of John quoting the statements of the false teachers in order to make a point (cf. 1 John 1:6,8,10; 2:4,6).
 This literary technique is called diatribe (cf. Malachi, Romans, and James).